E’Dena Hines: Morgan Freeman Had Sexual Relationship With His Step-Granddaughter, Murder Suspect Claims

 Morgan Freeman was known to be especially close to E’Dena Hines, with his step-granddaughter often accompanying him on the red carpet.

-Lamar Davenport was arrested and charged with second-degree murder for Hines’ death, AOL.com noted.
+Lamar Davenport was arrested and charged with second-degree murder for Hines’ death, AOL noted.
 The 27-year-old was found dead in the middle of a street in New York City’s Washington Heights neighborhood, suffering multiple stab wounds to her chest.
 She was taken to a nearby hospital and pronounced dead.

-Some witnesses said they saw Davenport screaming Bible verses as he repeatedly stabbed the young woman, the AOL.com report noted.
+Some witnesses said they saw Davenport screaming Bible verses as he repeatedly stabbed the young woman, the AOL report noted.
 He was taken to a hospital for a medical evaluation after being arrested, and reports at the time claimed that he was under the influence of drugs.
 His lawyers are now trying to make an insanity defense, claiming that Davenport was not of sound mind at the time of the murder.

 #MorganFreeman's granddaughter E'Dena Hines 'stabbed to death in exorcism'http://t.co/bdfFA7c3gV pic.twitter.com/AbBiJfbiy7